top of page

 What is the Best Way to remove Chipmunks from your yard?

 Okay, okay, I see why you might want to get rid of the furry critters.
 But why can't we all just coexist?
-Chipmunks are effectively medium sized rodents.
+Chipmunks are a type of small-to-medium sized rodents.
 Rodents are famously known for their ability to breed and populate very quickly.
 If you are big into bird feeding like we are, you're likely generating a lot of waste seed from birds (above) in the feeders.
-This waste seed will eventually attract chipmunks, squirrels and possibly mice or rats.
-So to put it simply, you're feeding the chipmunks and they are just going to use that fuel to procreate and then replicate.
+This waste seed will eventually attract chipmunks, squirrels and possibly some other rodents including mice or even rats.
+So to put it simply, you're feeding the chipmunks and they are just going to use that food as fuel to rapidly procreate and then replicate.
+The holes they create in your yard will quickly attract other pests!

 The first couple of years we saw a few chipmunks around and didn't think much of it.
 Then suddenly it seemed like they were all over the yard.
 It has taken some time to get them back to a much smaller number and occasionally we see one again.
 If you see more than 2-3 at a time you need to be capturing them and relocating them quickly or the population will literally explode!

-Additionally, if it's poison pellets it's very likely that birds will find this poison and ingest it as well, killing them.
-Some birds we see eating from the ground include:
+Additionally, if it's poison pellets it's very likely that birds will find this poison and ingest it as well, which will certainly end up killing them.
+Some of the many birds that we see eating from the ground include:

 • Carolina Wrens, Winter Wrens